Click below for stories that may interest you:

 August 2012: Sri Lanka: Peraheras and Peace

-On this Easter Day, I could not help but reflect on the wonderful boat trips we did in
+On Easter Day, I cannot not help but reflect on the wonderful boat trips we did in

 past years throughout Indonesia.